ravnsborg/lw_wiki/README.md

     ```

 ## Code Style with Pint "automatic"
 Another option is to have Pint run automatically on code commits.
-If Pint fails, then the commit process will not proceed.

 Run the following commands.